International Credit & Risk Management Online Course℠

 Sample Funding Request Letter

 There are a variety of direct benefits of employer-funded education that you should point out to your HR/boss manager if they are not already aware of them.
-These include increased loyalty, reduced employee turnover, increased productivity, ability to take on new projects and the opportunity to show leadership skills.
+These include increased loyalty, reduced employee turnover, increased productivity levels, and the opportunity to show leadership skills.
 Use the Sample Letter.

 Scholarship assistance is available for FCIB’s ICRM Course, as well as select NACM, CFDD and affiliated association programs.
-Greater consideration is given to first-time applicants, unemployed applicants, those without corporate financial support for education and applicants with less than ten years of experience in credit.
+Greater consideration is given to first-time applicants, unemployed applicants, those without corporate financial support for education and applicants with less than 10 years of experience in credit.
 View scholarship details.